spotify-web-api-java/spotify-web-api-java/README.md

 #### Requests
 `src/main/java/se.michaelthelin.spotify/requests/`

-The request classes mirror the strucure of Spotify's Web Api endpoints.
+The request classes mirror the structure of Spotify's Web Api endpoints.
 They are divided into several categories like `authorization`, `data/albums` or `data/tracks`.
 They must extend from `AbstractDataRequest` and contain an implementation of the request's `execute` method.
 They have to embed a builder class too, enabling dynamic request creation.